BookerLoL/UWLCourses/CS555/README.md

 - Secure if maintains
     - **confidentiality**
-        - proctect access and disclosure of info
+        - proctect access and disclosure of info from unauthorized parties
     - **integrity**
-        - protect improper edit/destruction, authentic
+        - protect improper edit/destruction, ensures authenticity
     - **availability**
-        - timely and reliable acess to and use of info
+        - timely and reliable acessibility to and use of info

 - Terminology
     - asset: enetity to protect